 The other four members are selected by an independent three-member board appointments panel chaired by the President of New Zealand Football (currently Nicholas Davidson QC), and featuring a representative from SPARC and a third member chosen by NZF’s member federations.
 NZF board members serve terms of four years.
 The chair of the commitee of federation chairs is also co-opted to the NZF board.

-The current board (as at May, 2013) of New Zealand Football is: Frank van Hattum (Chairman), Bill Moran (Deputy Chairman), Mark Aspden, Paul Cochrane, Martin Fenwick, Paula Kearns, Dougal McGowan, Shelley McMeeken (co-opted) and Mike Anderson (co-opted).
+The current board (as at March, 2014) of New Zealand Football is: Bill Moran (Interim Chairman), Mark Aspden, Paul Cochrane, Martin Fenwick, Paula Kearns, Dougal McGowan, Frank van Hattum, Shelley McMeeken (co-opted) and Mike Anderson (co-opted).

 In February 2013, New Zealand Football released a Strategic Plan for Football in New Zealand 2013-2015 endorsed by NZF and each of its seven member federations.

 These documents marked a significant shift forward for the game in New Zealand, with the Strategic Plan conceived by all parties and to be delivered as a partnership.

 It is a call to action on many fronts with a key focus being optimising scarce resources across the game.
 The partnership agreement outlines how football in New Zealand will work together to implement the plan.

 New Zealand Football Annual Report 2012 (published May 1, 2013) (5MB)

 New Zealand Football Annual Report 2011 (published May 1, 2012) (6MB)